How to complain about your energy supplier

 Providers have a responsibility to deal proactively with complaints quickly, efficiently and professionally.

-It sounds obvious, but staying calm and friendly yourself will help resolve most issues much more quickly - so you may be fuming or panicked, but don't take it out on the customer service staff.
+It sounds obvious, but staying calm and friendly will help resolve most issues much more quickly - those feeling particularly panicked or angered should remember not to take it out on the customer service staff.

-Have a good idea of what you want, and be willing to offer help.
-For example, if your bill is wrong and you want an accurate one, ask for that plus a refund - and offer to provide up-to-date, dated, photos of your meters.
+Customers should also have a good idea of what they want from the complaints procedure, and be willing to offer help.
+For example, if a bill is wrong and the customer wants an accurate one, they should ask for that plus a refund - and offer to provide up-to-date, dated photos of their meters.

 4. Get support

-Ofgem and several providers recommend customers with issues that can't be sorted swiftly should seek the support of Citizens Advice.
+For those with issues that can't be sorted swiftly, Ofgem and several other providers recommend seeking the support of Citizens Advice.

-They can advise on the guaranteed standards you should expect in your dealings with the suppliers, offer impartial advice and draft template letters, and refer you to other organisations that can help you further if needs be.
+They can advise on the guaranteed standards individuals should expect in their dealings with the suppliers, offer impartial advice and draft template letters, and refer cases to other organisations that can help further if needs be.

 Taking a complaint further

-If, after eight weeks, the situation is unresolved, you can refer your complaint to the energy ombudsman.
+If, after eight weeks, the situation is unresolved, consumers can contact the energy ombudsman.

-"Unresolved" means the supplier has offered you a final response that you're unhappy with, or the complaint is still dragging on.
-If it's the case that you're unhappy with your supplier's offer, let them know so they can send you a "letter of deadlock".
+"Unresolved" means the supplier has offered a final response but the customer is unhappy with this, or feels the complaint is still dragging on.
+If it's the case that they're unhappy with the supplier's offer, the customer should inform them so they can send a "letter of deadlock".

-If they accept your complaint, they'll contact you to agree the main issues and what you consider to be a reasonable resolution.
-They may ask for your authority to chase up your complaint over the phone, which can substantially speed up the process for you.
+After accepting a complaint, the ombudsman will contact the consumer to agree the main issues and check what they consider to be a reasonable resolution.
+They may ask for authority to chase up the complaint over the phone, which can substantially speed up the process.

-In processing your complaint they take the following into account:
+When processing a complaint they take the following into account:

-- Both the supplier's and your side of the story
+- Both the supplier's and consumer's side of the story

 - Any regulations, official guidance and standards